Ikorodu Bois from Nigeria remakes famous videos using household objects

 They only spend money on props that can be reused for multiple shoots.
 If they need supplements, they ask for help from other family members and neighbors, says Sanni.

-“We want to make people understand that there is no limit to creativity,” he explains.
+“We intend to make people understand that there is no limit to creativity,” he explains.

 “The fact that you don’t have a car – you can use something that looks like a car.
 Just to move from one place to another, that’s why we use a wheelbarrow,” he adds. .